ofiwg/ofi-guide/OFIGuide.md

 A single atomic function may operate across an array of data, applying an atomic operation to each entry, but the atomicity of an operation is limited to a single datatype or entry.
 OFI defines a wide variety of atomic operations across all common data types.
 However support for a given operation is dependent on the provider implementation.

 # Fabric Interfaces

+A full description of the libfabric API is documented in the relevant man pages.
+This section provides an introduction to select interfaces, including how they may be used.
+It does not attempt to capture all subtleties or use cases, nor describe all possible data structures or fields.

 ## Using fi_getinfo
 ### Capabilities
 ### Mode Bits